Jamie Franks (professional shooter)

 Jamie Franks is a US Navy Veteran and a competitive shooter known for being on the History Channel's marksmen competition show Top Shot.
-After performing well in Season 2, Franks was invited back to compete on Top Shot Allstars.
-Since competing on Top Shot, Franks has focused more on competitive shooting and has competed in multi gun.
+After performing well in Season 2, Franks was invited back to compete on Top Shot All-Stars where he most notably hit a 30 inch target at a distance of 1 mile (1760 yards) with a single cold-bore shot, in 30 seconds.
+Since competing on Top Shot, Franks has focused more on competitive shooting and has competed in multi gun, the NRA World Shooting Championships, and Precision Long-Range Rifle.

 Background

 Jamie Franks grew up in a rural area outside of Raleigh, North Carolina, in a family of hunters and shooters on his family's tobacco farm.
 He spent much of his childhood exploring, hunting, and roaming the backwoods of the Southeastern United States.
 Even as a child, Franks aspired to a career in the military.
-From an early age his father would let him shoot all of his guns once he was old enough to handle them safely.
+From an early age his father would let him shoot various pistols, hunting rifles, and shotguns once he was old enough to handle them safely.

-At age 6, Franks received and quickly became proficient with his first BB gun.
-A few years later he got his first .410 shotgun and a .22 rifle, leading to his career in shooting.
-He continued to push himself to be a better shooter and spent a lot of his time in the woods hunting.
+At age 6, Franks quickly became proficient with his first BB gun.
+A few years later he got his first .410 shotgun and a .22 rifle, eventually discovering a natural talent for shooting.
+He continued to acquire a few more firearms into his teenage years and challenged himself to practice and become a better shooter.
+He spent most of his free time in the local woods, target shooting and hunting small varmints and game animals.